HydroFarmerJason/OpenSourceControlledEnvironments/README.md

 5. Follow the interactive prompts to configure your system
 6. Complete hardware connections based on your selected configuration
 7. Access the web interface at your Raspberry Pi's IP address

+For a minimal temperature and humidity monitor, run `sudo ./micro_monitoring_setup.sh`.

 The setup wizard will automatically:
 - Update your system packages